tomcatling/e-c-notebooks/README.md

 ## Setup

 Some manual work is required to set up this workflow.
 The instructions here assume you are starting from scratch in AWS with a root account that currently has no resources.
+You will need a basic understanding of terminal usage and, if anything goes wrong (quite possible), some understanding of Bash for debugging.

-**You run these templates entirely at your own risk, and you must accept responsibility for any costs incurred by doing so!**
+**You run these templates entirely at your own risk, and must accept responsibility for any costs incurred by doing so!
+If things go wrong, go into the CloudFormation Console and delete any stacks to avoid paying for their resources.**

 First, fork this repository so that you have your own copy.
 Clone it to your local machine and apply the `CFN-IAMAdmin-EIP-InstanceRole.yaml` template using the AWS Console in a browser.
-This creates an IAM user with admin powers, an ECR respository, an Elastic IP, a CodeCommit repository and an instance role we will reference in the other stack.
+This creates an IAM user with admin powers, an ECR respository, an Elastic IP, a CodeCommit repository and an EC2 instance role we will reference in the other stack.
 The idea is that this stack creates all of the (mostly free) infrastructure we need to run the job, while the second ephemeral stack holds the expensive resources used for the job itself.

 Once this CFN template has been succesfully created, go into the 'outputs' tab and make a note of the 'ProjectRepoAddress' field.
 This is the http address of the CodeCommit repository created by the template, which we will need later.

-You also need to go into the EC2 Console and create a keypair, making a note of the name you choose.
-You will be prompted to download the private key for this pair - do so, then move it to a sensible place and protect it:
+You also need to go into the EC2 Console and create an SSH keypair, making a note of the name you choose.
+You will be prompted to download the private key for this pair - do so, then move it to a sensible place and protect it.
+For example:

 ```bash
 mv ~/Downloads/aws-ec2.pem ~/.ssh/aws-ec2.pem && chmod 600 ~/.ssh/aws-ec2.pem